 Latin American societies are not the only ones threatened by the global prohibitionist model.
 Illegal opium production takes place in Pakistan, Afghanistan, China, India, Thailand, Vietnam, Burma, and other countries in South and Central Asia.
 Many of those nations are struggling to become more market oriented and establish the foundations of civil society.
-As Gelbard has noted, "Most opium and heroin is produced in areas controlled by semi-autonomous, well-armed groups."
 U.S. supply-reduction efforts are increasingly focusing on countries that produce those drugs.
-Yet if aggressive prosecution of the drug war has managed to undermine relatively well rooted democracies such as Colombia's, there is every reason to believe that U.S. drug policy in Asia may be even more reckless.
+Yet, if aggressive prosecution of the drug war has managed to undermine relatively well rooted democracies such as Colombia's, there is every reason to believe that U.S. drug policy in Asia may be even more reckless.

 Mexico provides perhaps the most urgent warning to leaders of Washington's anti-narcotics crusade.
-Major Mexican drug cartels have gained strength and influence as the U.S.-led interdiction campaign in the Caribbean has rerouted narcotics traffic through Mexico.
-Unfortunately, the result has been a sort of "Colombianization" of Mexico, where drug-related violence has increased in recent years.
-The 1993 killing of Cardinal Juan Jesus Posadas in Guadalajara, the assassinations of top ruling party officials, and the discovery of hundreds of millions of dollars in the overseas bank accounts of former president Carlos Salinas's brother all appear to be connected to the illicit drug business.
+Major Mexican drug cartels gained strength and influence as the U.S.-led interdiction campaign in the Caribbean, which began in the mid-1980s, rerouted narcotics traffic through Mexico.
+Unfortunately, the result has been a sort of "Colombianization" of Mexico, where drug-related violence has since increased.
+The 1993 killing of Cardinal Juan Jesús Posadas in Guadalajara, the assassinations of top ruling party officials, and the discovery of hundreds of millions of dollars in the overseas bank accounts of former president Carlos Salinas's brother all appear to be connected to the illicit drug business.
+The 1997 arrest and subsequent conviction of Mexican "drug czar" Gen. Jesús Gutiérrez Rebollo for protecting drug traffickers, the later indictment of the governor of the state of Quintana Roo, and President Vincente Fox's arrest of hundreds of police officers on drug-related charges only confirmed that the illicit industry has managed to corrupt government officials at all levels.

 The destabilization of Mexico is especially unfortunate because of the country's efforts at economic and political liberalization.
-Unlike Colombia, however, Washington has granted Mexico full certification despite evidence of narcocorruption throughout the Mexican government.
+Unlike its treatment of Colombia, however, Washington has consistently granted Mexico full certification despite evidence of narcocorruption throughout the Mexican government.
 The inconsistency of U.S. drug policy toward the region is plain, but the internal contradictions of U.S. foreign policy would probably become too conspicuous were Washington to threaten sanctions against a partner in the North American Free Trade Agreement.
 An increasingly unstable Mexico also has serious implications for the United States.
 If Mexico experienced the level of social violence and volatility seen in Colombia or Peru, for instance, the United States would be directly affected-a development that would almost certainly provoke Washington's increased involvement in Mexico's complex domestic affairs.